Bellinger, Muncy homer in Dodgers’ 7-4 win over Rangers | Sports-Games

 Guzman had three hits and scored three times for Texas in the loss.
 Muncy's three-run blast, off Taylor Hearn in the seventh, boosted the Dodgers' lead to 7-3.
 Texas scored an unearned run in the seventh to claw back to within three runs.

 Lynn (4-1) allowed more than two runs for the first time in his eight starts this season.
-He gave up four runs on five hits in six innings of work while striking out six and walking three. --Field Level Media
+He gave up four runs, three earned, on five hits in six innings of work while striking out six and walking three.

 - READ MORE ON: